-As such, it does not give a full picture of delivery of affordable housing in Adur.
+As such, it does not give a complete picture of delivery of affordable housing in Adur.

-In addition to affordable housing completions, Adur District Council also publishes information regarding affordable housing secured through \$106s during this monitoring period.
+In addition to affordable housing completions, Adur District Council also publishes information regarding affordable housing secured through s106s during this monitoring period.
 Although this is not an indicator for the Adur Local Plan monitoring it provides a fuller picture of how the policies of the Local Plan are being utilised to secure affordable housing.
+As an example, application AWDM/0204/20 Kingston Wharf was granted planning permission in January 2021 and provides for 255 dwellings in total, 77 of which will be affordable housing (social rent and intermediate rent).